-In this example, the tool has detected a drift (based on the two-sample Kolmogorov-Smirnov test at a 0.95 confidence level).
+In this example, the tool has detected distribution drift (based on the two-sample Kolmogorov-Smirnov test at a 0.95 confidence level).

 When this happens, you'd want to see the main changes quickly.
 The tool does just that.
-It plots the target values from Reference and Production datasets for visual comparison.
-We use index or DateTime, if available.
+It plots the target values from Reference and Current datasets for visual comparison.
+It also uses index or DateTime, if available.

 Next, the report shows the change in correlations between individual features and the target.
-We use the Pearson correlation coefficient.
+By default, it will use the Pearson correlation coefficient.
 Even though not all relationships are linear, it can be helpful.
 A significant shift in a correlation coefficient can point to the source of change.

-To dig deeper, we give an overview of the behavior of each feature.
-This helps us understand if they can explain the target shift.
+To dig deeper, it gives an overview of the behavior of each feature.
+This helps understand if they can explain the target shift.

 If you have a reasonable number of features, you might want to go through them one by one.